UCL-RITS/mkdocs-rc-docs/mkdocs-project-dir/docs/index.md

 ## Email Support

-For support for any of our services, contact us at: [rc-support@ucl.ac.uk](mailto:rc-support@ucl.ac.uk)
+For support for any of our services or to report a problem with any of our computing platforms, contact us at: [rc-support@ucl.ac.uk](mailto:rc-support@ucl.ac.uk)

 We will endeavour to answer queries on any aspect of computing related to your research, whatever your skill level or requirements.